Shantam1/sampling-assignment/README.md

 ![Screenshot](SCREEN.png)

 We can draw the conclusion from the above results that **Cluster Sampling** performs the best on all five models.
 Simple random sampling performs the worst on all five models.
 The other sampling techniques have varying performance depending on the model.
-The model which gives the best accuracy for all 5 samples is Decision Tree.
+The model which gives the best accuracy for all 5 samples is Random Forrest Classifier.

 ## Conclusion